Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 (click to enlarge)

-• Land Bridge Pavilion — A large Communion Hall and one of the most used meeting places at The Mountain Of Attention.
+Land Bridge Pavilion — A large Communion Hall and one of the most used meeting places at the Mountain Of Attention.
 Adi Da offered devotees hundreds of Darshan and Discourse occasions here.

 Adi Da sitting with devotees in Land Bridge Pavilion in 1986